adityadhopade/interview_deck/monitoring_kuberetes.md

 ```

-- Prometheus is running on the `31993` as we have not provided it the `NODE PORT` it randomly choose it from the `30000 - 32767`
+- Prometheus is running on the `31993` as we have not provided it the `NODE PORT` it randomly chooses it from the `30000 - 32767`
-- Access it on browser using Minikube IP
+- Access it on the browser using Minikube IP

 ```
 # TO access the minikube IP